frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-13.md

 +++
 We had our very own Geoff Shreeves sideline reporter in **Jamie Hatch** this week.

-## Kick off
+## Kick-off

-dTen in, both sides had a couple of half-chances.
-We are Definitely looking like the better team so far.
+Ten in, both sides had a couple of half-chances.
+We are definitely looking like the better team so far.

 A break down the right by harry finds **Jarrod** open at far post but it’s put wide